Mustafa al'Absi

-Mustafa al’Absi is a research and an academic leader who is a Professor of Behavioral Medicine and the holder of the Max & Mary La Due Pickworth Chair at University of Minnesota Medical School.
-Al'Absi also holds faculty positions at Department of Family Medicine, Department of Biomedical Sciences, Department of Neurosciences, and the Integrated Biological Science Program.
-He is the founding director of the Duluth Medical Research Institute (DMRI), the Behavioral Medicine Laboratories, and the Khat Research Program (KRP).
-Al’Absi completed his undergraduate education at Cairo University and his doctoral training at the University of Oklahoma in biological psychology with specialization in clinical psychology and behavioral medicine.
+Mustafa al’Absi (born October 24, 1965) is a research and academic leader and an author who is a Professor of Behavioral Medicine and the holder of the Max & Mary La Due Pickworth Chair at the University of Minnesota Medical School.
+He is also the current Director of the Duluth Global Health Research Institute (DGHR).
+He was the founding director of the Duluth Medical Research Institute (DMRI), the Behavioral Medicine Laboratories, and the Khat Research Program (KRP). al’Absi is known for his pioneering research into the role of stress and trauma in predicting escalation of substance use and relapse as well as mental health comorbidity.
+He identified the link between deficient hormonal responses to stress and risk for smoking relapse, and that these hormonal changes explain some of the mood and cognitive challenges experienced by tobacco users when they abstain from smoking.